Ang Lee: 1994–2012: Breakthrough and acclaim

-2013–present: Career fluctuations
+2013–present

 In 2013, he was selected as a member of the main competition jury at the 2013 Cannes Film Festival.
 In March 2013, it was announced that Lee would direct a television pilot for the drama series Tyrant, created by Gideon Raff and developed by Howard Gordon and Craig Wright.
-Production was scheduled for the summer of 2013 for the FX series.
-However, Lee decided to quit the project to take a break from his hectic schedule.
+Production of the FX series was planned for summer 2013, but Lee later left the project to take a break.

 Lee next directed the war drama Billy Lynn's Long Halftime Walk based on the novel of the same name.
 It was his first film since winning the Oscar for Best Director for Life of Pi.
 The film starred Joe Alwyn, Kristen Stewart, Vin Diesel, Steve Martin, and Chris Tucker.
-The film is a satire on United States involvement in Iraq, with the story of a soldier whose PTSD is triggered at a Texan football game.
-It was distributed by Sony Pictures Releasing and was released in November 2016.
 It premiered at the New York Film Festival and received a mixed response from audiences and critics alike and was a box office failure.
 Many critics criticized its high frame rate.
 Peter Bradshaw of The Guardian described the film as having "neither topical immediacy nor any real historical perspective and, burdened with pedantic and predictable flashbacks, it finally leads nowhere interesting at all."

 In April 2017, Lee began discussions with Skydance Media to helm an action thriller film, Gemini Man, that follows a senior DIA official being hunted by a young clone of himself right as he is about to retire from the agency.
 Will Smith was cast in the lead role.
 In January 2018, Clive Owen and Mary Elizabeth Winstead had been cast as the antagonist and female lead respectively.
-The film was released on October 11, 2019 to negative reviews and flopped at the box office.
+The film was released on October 11, 2019, to negative reviews and flopped at the box office.
 Alissa Wilkinson of Vox wrote, "If Gemini Man is the future of big-budget filmmaking, I hope someone in Hollywood is getting worried."
 Peter Debruge of Variety wrote, "it was the script that never lived up to the promise of its premise."

-Upcoming projects

 In 2013, Lee began development on a film dramatising Joe Frazier and Muhammad Ali's heavyweight title fight, known as the Thrilla in Manila.
 The film was to be produced by Universal with a screenplay written by Peter Morgan, but Lee later put it on hold in 2014 in order to make Billy Lynn's Long Halftime Walk.
 In December 2015, it was announced that the project, tentatively titled Thrilla in Manila, now with Studio 8, would be his next film after Gemini Man.
 David Oyelowo and Ray Fisher were reportedly Lee's top choices for the leading roles of Frazier and Ali, respectively, and he hoped to film in 3D.
 Lee announced in November 2022 that he is working on a biopic on the life of Bruce Lee starring his son, Mason Lee.
+In July 2025, it was announced he would direct a new project called Old Gold Mountain.
+The film, ultimately titled Gold Mountain, began production in May 2026.